-You are probably wondering if a PC can sit on a carpet due to space being at a premium, or you would like to keep the area tidy.
+You probably wonder if a PC can sit on the carpet due to premium space or if you want to keep the area tidy.

 It’s completely understandable.
-You may not have the computer case of an enthusiast that loves looking at their machine with all the fancy lights and impressive hardware inside to go with it.
+You may not have the computer case of an enthusiast who loves looking at their machine with all the fancy lights and impressive hardware inside to go with it.

-So if you are willing to keep your PC clean by cleaning the filters, fans, heatsinks, and everything else regularly, it will be an option for you.
+So, it might be an option if you are willing to keep your PC clean by regularly cleaning the filters, fans, heatsinks, and everything else inside the case.

-Normally it would be fine for a PC to sit on the carpet.
-But one thing that any floor is notorious for is holding the dust that comes from the air and off other objects.
+Usually, it would be fine for a PC to sit on the carpet.
+But one thing that any floor is notorious for is holding dust from the air and other objects.

-When a PC is higher up off the floor, the dust particle density will be less by the time it gets near the computer.
+When a PC is higher up off the floor, the dust particle density will decrease when it gets near the computer.

-A computer’s cooling system relies on air to drawn into the case and expelled in order to keep the internal air temperature low enough for other cooling fans, and other components to be cooled sufficiently.
+A computer’s cooling system relies on air to be drawn into the case and expelled to keep the internal air temperature low enough for other cooling fans and other components to be cooled sufficiently.

-So, in essence, you have a box with fans drawing air in and blowing air out.
-When dust particles are more prevalent in the air, they will get drawn into the case rather easily.
+So, essentially, you have a case with fans drawing and blowing air in.
+When dust particles are more prevalent in the air, they will get drawn into the case relatively quickly.

-So dust on a short term basis won’t do much harm.
-All that begins to happen is dust starts to settle on your intake filters, and if you don’t have any of those, directly along the flow path of the airflow inside the case.
+So dust on a short-term basis won’t do much harm.
+What begins to happen is dust starts settling on your intake filters, and if you don’t have any of those, directly along the flow path of the airflow and everything inside the case.

 Cooling fans and other components cope just fine with lesser quantities of dust.